rothgar/mastering-zsh/docs/helpers/aliases.md

 alias gc='git commit'
 ```

-If you define your alias with a space after the definition it will allow the following word to be interpretted as an alias.
+If you define your alias with a space after the definition it will allow the following word to be interpreted as an alias.

 ```bash
 # notice the space inside the quotes